Book an appointment using SetMore

 Termination of Parental Rights without an Agreement: Upholding the Best Interest of the Child

-In some cases, parental rights can be terminated without the agreement of the parent.
-The court takes into account various factors when making decisions about termination, always prioritizing the best interest of the child.
-Instances of abuse, neglect, or endangerment are carefully evaluated, and the court's objective is to ensure the child's safety, stability, and overall well-being.
+In some cases, the court can terminate parental rights without the parent’s agreement.
+The court considers various factors when deciding on termination, always giving priority to the child’s best interests.
+It carefully evaluates instances of abuse, neglect, or endangerment, with the court’s objective being the child’s safety, stability, and overall well-being.
 The burden of proof lies with the party seeking termination, as they must demonstrate compelling evidence to support their claims.

 Voluntary Relinquishment of Parental Rights: Making a Life-Altering Decision